finn-no/js-code-style/README.md

 The `extends` option became usable in [jshint v2.5.1](https://github.com/jshint/jshint/releases/tag/2.5.1), so make sure the version you use (also editor plugins) at least have this version.

 It is possible to extend js-code-style with a project-specific config, but we only allow a more strict set of rules or change the environment (node/browser).
+The project globals should also be defined here (if you have any), and will extend the parent´s globals (instead of overwriting).

 You can also use `extends` to have different config for tests or similar: